Dave-team/Knowledge-base/Principles.md

 - Be nice to strangers

 ### Health
-- Extremely fit: flexible, strong endurance, speed and strength
+- Physical activity: Extremely fit: flexible, strong endurance, speed and strength
-- Eat healthy and drinks lots of water
+- Heathy diet: Eat healthy and drinks lots of water
+- Get good quality sleep
 - Take care of appearance/body/skin and hygiene
 - Appearance with strong body language and voice